 We have the full Local Governing Board (LGB), Curriculum & Standards (C&S), Finance & General Purposes (F&GP) and Enrichment (ES) committees.
-To contact the governors or their clerk, N James, please email [email protected].
+To contact the governors or their clerk, N Marshall, please email [email protected].

 Governors are the largest volunteer force in the country and their overall purpose is to help schools and academies raise standards and provide the best possible education for their students.

 The governing body does not manage Ormiston Horizon Academy but it does give direction and focus by providing strategic leadership.

 The governing body works as a group, taking collective responsibility for all decisions.
 Governors work in close partnership with the Principal who, as the lead professional, advises and assists the governing body to carry out its functions.

 The governing body includes people with a wide range of skills, experience and backgrounds, all of whom have equal status and rights as governors.
 Governors are encouraged to broaden and develop their skills, knowledge and confidence through engaging in training opportunities.

 The full governing body meets approximately three times each term to discuss key areas such as student performance, the curriculum, staffing, finance, premises and health and safety.
 It is important for governors to get to know the academy and its staff, which they do by regularly visiting and attending academy events and open days whenever possible.